What is EFTPS®?

-EFTPS stands for the Electronic Federal Tax Payment System, which is a website operated by the Internal Revenue Service (IRS) and is an online tax payment system in the United States.
-The website allows both businesses and individuals to make tax payments directly from their bank accounts using a secure payment system.
-Learn more about EFTPS here.
+EFTPS® stands for the Electronic Federal Tax Payment System, which is an online tax payment system operated by the Internal Revenue Service (IRS) in the United States.
+The website enables both businesses and individuals to make tax payments directly from their bank accounts using a secure payment system.
+Learn more about EFTPS® here.

-Several services are available on the Electronic Federal Tax Payment System for individuals and business in the United States.
+Several services are available on the Electronic Federal Tax Payment System for individuals and businesses in the United States.

 - Schedule payments

-- Payment instructions up to 1 year in advance
+- Payment instructions up to one year in advance

 - Direct deposit from a bank account

-- Available 24 hours per day, 7 days per week
+- The system is free to users and available 24 hours per day, 7 days per week

-- Create an account by completing the enrolment process.
+- Create an account by completing the enrollment process.

 - Enrolling can take up to a week (information must be sent by physical mail and requires banking information).

-- For payments to be received by the IRS on time, EFTPS payments must be scheduled by 8:00 p.m.
-EST at least one calendar day before the tax due date.
+- For payments to be received by the IRS on time, EFTPS® payments must be scheduled by 8:00 p.m.
+EST at least one calendar day before the due date.

 - On the selected payment date, the funds will be deposited to the US Treasury directly from your bank account and the IRS will be notified.